Sensory decussation: Structure

 The figure shows the cross section of the closed medulla at the level of the sensory decussation.
 Number 9 illustrates the sensory decussation at the posterior column.

 At the level of the closed medulla in the posterior white column, two large nuclei namely the gracile nucleus and the cuneate nucleus can be found.
 The two nuclei receive the impulse from the two ascending tracts: fasciculus gracilis and fasciculus cuneatus.
 After the two tracts terminate upon these nuclei, the heavily myelinated fibres arise and ascend anteromedially around the periaqueductal gray as internal arcuate fibres.
 These fibres decussate (cross) to the contralateral (opposite) side, so called the sensory decussation.
 The ascending bundle after the decussation is called the medial lemniscus.
 Unlike other ascending tracts of the brain, fibres of the medial lemniscus do not give off collateral branches as they travel along the brainstem.

 Function

-The fibres that make up the sensory decussation are responsible for fine touch, proprioception and two-point discrimination of the whole body excluding the head.
+The fibres that make up the sensory decussation are responsible for fine nice touch, proprioception and two-point discrimination of the whole body excluding the head.